turbot/powerpipe-docs/docs/reference/cli/mod.md

 | `none`   | No dependency updates

-### Publishing & Distributing mods
-When publishing public mods, you should only depend on public mods (hosted in public repos) so that users of your mod don't encounter permissions issues - Avoid dependencies on local or private mods!

-When users install your mod using `powerpipe mod install`, your dependencies will get installed automatically.
-As a result, it is recommended that you add the `.powerpipe` directory to your `.gitignore` file and do not check these files into git.

 ### Examples

-Install the latest version of a mod and add the `require` statement to your `mod.pp`:
+Install the latest version of a mod:
 ```bash
 powerpipe mod install github.com/turbot/steampipe-mod-aws-insights
 ```

-Install an exact version of a mod and update the `require` statement to your `mod.pp`.
-This may upgrade or downgrade the mod if it is already installed:
+Install an exact version of a mod:
 ```bash
 powerpipe mod install github.com/turbot/steampipe-mod-aws-insights@0.1.0
 ```

-Install a version of a mod using a semver constraint and update the `require` statement to your `mod.pp`.
-This may upgrade or downgrade the mod if it is already installed:
+Install a version of a mod using a semver constraint:
 ```bash
 powerpipe mod install github.com/turbot/steampipe-mod-aws-insights@'^1'
 powerpipe mod install github.com/turbot/steampipe-mod-aws-insights@1